utkarsh-kashyap/Ask-DB/README.md

 Supports Oracle XE for local testing, and Oracle Prod DB in enterprise.

-Compatible with OpenAI API and custom company LLM endpoints.
+Compatible with OpenAI API and custom LLM endpoints.